ruzanv/ruzanv/README.md

 ## About me
 I am a QA Engineer and my job is to ensure the quality of the product.
-To grow like specialist, I'm learning Python and automation, and constantly expanding my knowledge and skills in the industry.
+To grow like specialist, I'm learning PL and automation, and constantly expanding my knowledge and skills in the industry.

 ## Hard skills
 ![Python](https://img.shields.io/badge/-Python-090909?style=for-the-badge&logo=python)